dysthesis/morpheus/docs/planning/scope.md

 - demonstrate the issues with rolling your own crypto, and
 - allow students to practice auditing a potentially errorneous implementation of a cryptographic algorithm implemented by a non-expert.

+> [!NOTE]
+> It appears that a true end-to-end-encrypted chat may necessitate a custom client.